sgarciav/sergiogarciavergara.com/_posts/2024-12-31-react-js-basics.markdown

 new `React` project.

 `React` has several frameworks and libraries that can help you quickly set up an application tailored to your specific needs.
-For example `Next.js` is a full-stack framework that is powerful for dynamic/static content like blogs, e-commerce platforms, and dashboards. `Expo`, on the other hand, is a framework best suited for mobile apps.
+For example **Next.js** is a full-stack framework that is powerful for dynamic/static content like blogs, e-commerce platforms, and dashboards. **Expo**, on the other hand, is a framework best suited for mobile apps.

 Refer to the link above for more details on all the available frameworks.

-## Expo <a id="headerlink" name="reactjs-expo" href="#reactjs-expo" title="Permalink to this headline"></a>

-For the purpose of this post, I've decided to use `Expo` for our example project.
-This section will summarize [these instructions](https://docs.expo.dev/tutorial/introduction/) for setting up our first mobile app.
+Also, refer to the [Mobile App Using Expo](reactjs-mobile-app) Section for summarized instructions on how to develop your first mobile app.

 # Basic Concepts <a id="headerlink" name="reactjs-basics" href="#reactjs-basics" title="Permalink to this headline"></a>
 ------------------